IHCC-cohorts/data-harmonization/README.md

 ### 1. Selecting a Short Name and Prefix

-The "short name" will be the name used for all files generated for your cohort.
+The "short name" will be the lowercase name used for all files generated for your cohort.
 Some guidelines to follow when selecting a short name are:
-- select a name that is unique, all-lowercase, and something easy to read and remember (e.g., [Golestan Cohort Study](https://dceg2.cancer.gov/gemshare/) = `gcs`)
+- select a name that is unique and easy to remember (e.g., [Golestan Cohort Study](https://dceg2.cancer.gov/gemshare/) = `gcs`)
-- use an acronym if you already have one (e.g., [South African Population Research Infrastructure Network (SAPRIN)](http://saprin.mrc.ac.za/) = `saprin`)
+- use an acronyms (e.g., [South African Population Research Infrastructure Network (SAPRIN)](http://saprin.mrc.ac.za/) = `saprin`)
 - replace spaces with dashes (e.g., [Genomics England](https://www.genomicsengland.co.uk/) = `genomics-england`)

 Your prefix should be your short name in uppercase (e.g, `gcs` = `GCS`), unless there is some reason to change it.
 You should shorten your prefix if your short name uses more than one word (e.g., `genomics-england` = `GE`).
 We request that you do not use underscores in your prefix.
 Like the short names, prefixes **must** be unique across all cohorts.

 ### 2. Creating the ROBOT Template

 Cohort data dictionaries are transformed into OWL ontologies using [ROBOT templates](http://robot.obolibrary.org/template).
 All new cohorts must provide a public Google spreadsheet with their data dictionary in this format.
+We recommend that you take a moment to briefly look over the template documentation, but you do not need to read it in-depth; we will provide all required template strings below.

 The following information is **required**:
 - ID